Emission Reduction Credits

-Idaho's Rules for the Control of Air Pollution (IDAPA 58.01.01.460 and 461) allow facilities that generate air pollution to earn emission reduction credits (ERCs) and establishes procedures for facilities to bank the ERCs they earn with DEQ.
+The Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.460 and 461) allow facilities that generate air pollution to earn emission reduction credits (ERCs) and establishes procedures for facilities to bank the ERCs they earn with DEQ.

 ERCs are credits, expressed in tons per year, which are earned by companies when they reduce emissions of certain air pollutants beyond what is required by permits and rules.
 ERCs are intended to provide an incentive for reducing emissions below required levels, and to establish a framework to promote a market-based approach to air pollution control.

-Facilities can reduce emissions to earn ERCs by a variety of methods, including:
+Facilities can reduce emissions to earn ERCs by a variety of methods:

 DEQ is required by state air pollution control rules to maintain a public registry of all banked ERCs, indicating the current holder of each certificate of ownership and the amount and type of credited emissions.